Introduction

 In Scope

-- Protocol resources: Structure and semantics of Depositions, Records, Profiles, and Tools
+- Protocol resources: Structure and semantics of Depositions, Records, Vocabularies, and Tools

 - State machines: Valid state transitions and invariants